 Hollywood Accounting: Eric Idle, on his Exploits Monty Python concert tour at the Turn of the Millennium, noted that this movie was the only Python film made with major studio backing (Universal Pictures)...and thus the only one that apparently didn't turn a profit.
 So in this tour's version of "The Crimson Permanent Assurance", there's an additional verse about studio accountants.

-Throw It In: The line, "Hey, I didn't eat the mousse!" was improvised on the spot.
+Throw It In!: The line, "Hey, I didn't eat the mousse!" was an ad lib.

-What Could Have Been: The second verse of "The Galaxy Song" was meant to be an animated sequence along with the instrumental part, but Terry Gilliam opted out of animating it in favour of shooting more of "The Crimson Permanent Assurance".
+The second verse of "The Galaxy Song" was meant to be an animated sequence along with the instrumental part, but Terry Gilliam opted out of animating it in favor of shooting more of "The Crimson Permanent Assurance".